Office of Senior Services

 The Monroe Township Office on Aging recognizes the diverse needs of all its senior members.

-The Center's goal is to provide seniors with opportunities and resources through its outreach services, personal counseling, Friends-in-Need program, transportation services and grant programs.
+The Center's goal is to provide seniors (55 years old and older) with opportunities and resources through its outreach services, daily activities, personal counseling, transportation services and grant programs.
 These services combined with the center's regularly scheduled programs and activities encourage friendship, independence, community involvement and well-being in mind, body and spirit.

 COPSA INSTITUTE DAY PROGRAM FOR ALZHEIMER'S & RELATED DISORDERS